tom2022/tms/README.md

 npm is installed with Node.js.
 To see if an npm client is installed, run ```npm -v``` in a terminal/console window.
 This should print npm’s version number.

-1. Create a folder and cd into this folder.
-Now you can clone the repository with
+1. Clone the repository with

 ```sh
 $ git clone https://github.com/tom2022/tms.git
 ```

+and cd into the tms folder.

 2. Now, install the Ionic CLI and the Angular CLI globally with
 ```sh